 Accidents will happen and you might not always be able to regularly clean your pavers, so stains are likely.
 The following table sets out the common types of stains and the action that should be tried in each case to clean pavers first.

 Cause of Stain What to Try Food grease, sauces, blood, red wine Use detergent and hot water.
 For stubborn stains apply undiluted household liquid detergent for 15 to 30 minutes, then scrub and wash with hot water.
 Red wine may need to be removed with a mild bleach solution, but test on an area first.
 Leaves, moss, mould Dry brushing with a stiff bristle broom.
 High pressure water jetting with liquid detergent for stubborn stains, or finally apply fungicides, testing on an area first.
 Oil or vehicle grease Apply dry absorbent materials such as talcum powder or kitty litter for 24 hours to remove excess oil, then sweep up.
 Tyre marks Scrub using stiff bristle broom with water and liquid detergent.
 Dry paint Scrape off excess paint, apply paint remover for 20-30 minutes, loosen with butter knife and absorb loosened material with paper towel or cloth.
 Do not rub.
 Repeat as necessary.

 Paver Maintenance Tips:

-Many sealers applied to pavers; especially bought from hardware shops, say they are DIY friendly.
+Many sealers applied to pavers, especially bought from hardware shops, say they are DIY friendly.
 This can be true in some cases, but the better quality sealers are not available to the general public, their application does require experience to get the best result, and can be hazardous if not used correctly.

 If you’re having trouble removing a stubborn stain from your pavers, feel free to call us.
-Using a commercial grade chlorinated cleaner with emulsifying agents in it that is ideal for concrete and clay pavers, slate, granite, limestone and sandstone pavers, we can remove just about any stain.
+Using a commercial grade chlorinated cleaner with emulsifying agents in it is ideal for cleaning concrete and clay pavers, slate, granite, limestone and sandstone pavers, we can remove just about any stain.